 With Pickett Porosity... menu item select the porosity model to be used in the Pickett Plot.
 Try Density porosity here.

-The user drags one of the small square targets to change the fluid resistivity and m.
-Generally one wants the Sw=1 (Sw=100%) line to fall on the lower resistivity, clean data pattern.
-Once an appropriate Sw=1 line is constructed the user clicks on the OK bar at the bottom of the plot and the resulting fluid resistivity and m are recorded. m is the Archie cementation exponent needed to compute Sw and is often around 1.8 to 2.0 for sands and can be larger for vuggy carbonates.
+m is the Archie porosity exponent needed to compute Sw and is often around 1.8 to 2.0 for sands and can be larger for vuggy carbonates.
 If there is a spread of porosity in a water zone it is possible to estimate m from the slope of the Sw=1 line.
-In the case of Jackson #1 with the RT-Density Porosity Pickett Plot from 4700-4850 feet one would find values around Rwa=1.5 with an m=2.0.
-Note the saturation exponent n=2.00.
+In the case of Jackson #1 with the RT-Density Porosity Pickett Plot from 4700-4850 feet one would find values around Rwa=1.5 with m=2.0.
+Note the user-input Archie saturation exponent n=2.00.

-Check the Delta Filter 3 and set it up as follows:
+Check the "Delta Filter" checkbox and set it up as follows:

 LLD>=LLS+3.0.
 This means that only data where the LLD is reading 3 ohm.m or more than the LLS will be plotted.
-Since LLS=LLD in shales they will be eliminated.
+Since LLS=LLD in shale they will be eliminated.
 LLD>LLS in permeable sands and they are included.

-Note how it is possible to identify the top of the water zone at 4790 feet below the hydrocarbon bearing zone with measured depth (MDEPTH) in the z-azis.
+Note how it is possible to identify the top of the water zone at 4790 feet below the hydrocarbon bearing zone with measured depth (MDEPTH) in the Z-azis.

 Rmfa can be estimated with the Pickett Plot by selecting Pickett /Rxo instead of Pickett /RT and making the plot over the 4800-4850 foot interval.
 Rmfa=0.45 for and m=2.0 are reasonable.
 Click on the OK bar at the very bottom when finished.